 Public rights of way

-The borough of Calderdale has a network of around 2000 paths totalling over 700 miles of footpaths and 125 miles of bridleways, along with a very short network of byways open to all traffic.
+The borough of Calderdale has a network of around 2000 paths including 125 miles of bridleways, along with a very short network of byways open to all traffic.
 Some of these paths are one of the best ways of seeing Calderdale’s countryside while others provide useful short cuts to your local shops, bus stop or other services.
 You can see most of the rights of way network using Calderdale maps online although this should not be relied on for legal purposes.

 This network includes sections of two national trails - the Pennine Way|, (for walkers) and, for walkers, horse riders and cyclists, sections of the Pennine Bridleway|.
 The Pennine Bridleway is a new linear route which runs from the Peak District to Byrness in Northumberland.
 The section through Calderdale connects with a section running through Lancashire to form a 47-mile circular route known as the Mary Towneley Loop.
 A connecting route - the Calder Aire link - runs from St Ives Estate near Bingley to join the Mary Towneley Loop near Widdop reservoir in Calderdale.